 However, if the fish tank has been shown to contain 60 ppm of nitrate, don’t go over the 40% mark of exchanged aquarium water.

 An 8-hour long period of small water changes may sound daunting, but if you are fond of your fish, it’s the best possible approach to a safe emergency treatment.

 Before you rush to the siphon, however, you should test your tap water.

 In some geographical regions, things like fertilizer runoff and the erosion of natural deposits can leak nitrate in drinking water.

-In the context of fish keeping, we must convert this number by dividing it by 0.2258, because nitrate-nitrogen only reports the nitrogen content in a nitrate ion (NO3-), which is roughly 22.58%, with the rest being oxygen atoms.
+In the context of fish keeping, we must convert this number to Nitrate ions by multiplying it by 4.43, because nitrate-nitrogen only reports the nitrogen content in a nitrate ion (NO3-).

 If tap water turns out to be the culprit you’ll need to consider a different source for aquarium water changes.